brianwatroba/soulbound/README.md

 What we do makes up who we are.

-Our accomplishments don't really "live anywhere" where we can prove them, show them, and share them.
+Our accomplishments don't "live anywhere" where we can easily prove them, show them, and share them.

 If they do exist online, they're fragmented.
 Our career history is on LinkedIn.
 Our travel history is on Instagram.
 My PADI Scuba certification is a plastic card in my wallet.